ornellion/100DaysOfCode/round1-log.md

 Wireframing has to be my favourite part of the process.
 And now I have more knowledge about how to create a more effective wireframe I'm focusing more on having the essential elements and labelling so that I have a solid foundation when I do go to code.
 If I've learned anything is that time spent on having a solid foundation isn't time wasted.
 It helps me understand what I can already do and what I'll need to spend more time researching on what to do.

 I can also see how freeCodeCamp's curriculum has changed since the last time I attempted it.
 I find that key elements are repeated enough and in different ways to solidify previous knowledge.
 Unless there's something in a course I really want to recreate I think I might focus on completing the certification projects.
 I feel much more confident in my coding than when I started the Web Design Certification. 💚

+---

+### Day 42: February 11, 2024

+**Today's Progress**:
+- Codecademy: Started picking content for Challenge Project: Build a Website Design System
+- freeCodeCamp: Continued Learn Accessibility by Building a Quiz course

+**Thoughts**:
+Designers are actually amazing.
+Picking a colour palette is an art!
+I have a tendency to have decision paralysis so I might have to give myself an option of like 3 colour palettes and then pick the one I like one morning or I'll spend the next couple days quibbling over colours and fonts.
+I want to include a Dark Mode so this might also narrow down the scope.

+Accessibility is also a much broader topic than I imagined.
+I want to eventually read more about it.
+I hadn't realised just how important it is to making the web accessible to all.